crazycth/crazycth/README.md

 Please at least let me know who you are when contact me through email.

 * Former XCPC Player
-* I'm interested in LLM Pretrain & SFT, currently focus on code-gen
+* I'm interested in LLM
-* I'm not a genius , but I'm an idealis.
+* I'm not a genius , but I'm an ideal

 <!--
 **crazycth/crazycth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.